Criticism of pandeism: Theistic criticism

 Judaism author Roger Price has faulted Pandeism's lack of community, claiming "Pandeism seems to exist in a social vacuum," with "no religious literature, no prayers, no rites, no rituals, no codes of conduct, no holidays, and no requirements or even opportunities for adherents to come together in common purpose broader than discussing theological niceties."
+A review of the key modern text, Pandeism: An Anthology, in the magazine Paradigm Explorer observes that "apart from one reference, love is conspicuous by its absence, and experience of the divine as love is the basis of mystical theism."

+Italian theologian Giordano Bruno, whose views have been identified by many as expressing a form of pandeism, was arrested in 1592 on charges of blasphemy and heresy In 1600, Pope Clement VIII declared Bruno a heretic and the Inquisition issued a sentence of death, after which Bruno was burned at the stake.
+All of Bruno's works were placed on the Index Librorum Prohibitorum in 1603.
+More than 400 years later, the Cambridge Companion to Joseph Ratzinger noted that Joseph Ratzinger, who would later become Pope, was in particular "critical of… [Bruno's] pandeism".

 Christian apologist John Oakes has described pandeism as an "ad hoc and a weak marriage" of pantheism and deism.
 In 1996, Pastor Bob Burridge of the Genevan Institute for Reformed Studies wrote in his Survey Studies in Reformed Theology an essay on "The Decrees of God," also identifying the notion of God becoming the universe as incompatible with Christianity:

 Burridge disagrees that such is the case, decrying that "The Creator is distinct from his creation.
 The reality of secondary causes is what separates Christian theism from pandeism."
 Burridge concludes by challenging his reader to determine why "calling God the author of sin demand[s] a pandeistic understanding of the universe effectively removing the reality of sin and moral law."

 A 2018 newspaper piece by Pastor Adriene Greene framed pandeism as being a product of "confused minds," and that "Pandeism congealed in the 18th century then naturally ran into a brick wall of unanswered questions," and is modernly in vogue due to political correctness.
 The same newspaper then published a response from an advocare of pandeism.
 In 2022 minister Brent Price described pandeism as "a very contemporary deceptive religious concept that targets uninformed and unsaved people," explaining his view that "this false religious view is why many have come to believe that God, the Creator of the universe, no longer exists, because He became the universe and is now the universe."

 In Islam, a criticism is raised, wherein it is argued that "from the juristic standpoint, obliterating the distinctions between God and the universe necessarily entails that in effect there can be no Sharia, since the deontic nature of the Law presupposes the existence of someone who commands (amir) and others who are the recipients of the command (ma'mur), namely God and his subjects."